ibm-cloud-docs/account/resourcegroups.md

 {: support}
 {: help}

 Services that are managed with IAM belong to a resource group instead of a Cloud Foundry org or space.
 When you create an instance of one of these services from the catalog, you're prompted to assign the instance to a resource group.
+Be sure to plan how you want to organize resources in your account before you assign them to a resource group.

 Your resource group selection at the time of creating the instance is final and can't be changed.
+{: important}

 Users in your account must be assigned two access policies to create resources from the catalog and add them to a resource group: